 Share your perspectives and let lawmakers know the strong community that stand up for the issues impacting people all abilities, especially:

-Issue: Medicaid is the backbone of services to people with developmental disabilities across the nation, and particularly in New York State.
+Issue: BCCS, along with thousands of other developmental disabilities providers and advocates across the nation, will vigilantly defend the Medicaid program from any actions in Washington that reduce federal Medicaid funding.
 Medicaid comprises approximately 90 percent of the funding to the Arc New York and other developmental disabilities providers in our state.
 Cuts to Medicaid funding would prove devastating to the families we serve and services we provide.
 Medicaid is still at risk.
-Advocates stopped previous attempts to repeal and replace the Affordable Care act, but key members of Congress continue to target Medicaid as a solution to contain the nation’s growing federal deficit.
-Proposed actions include cuts to the Nation’s Medicaid program, and attempts to eliminate it as an entitlement program by converting it to a block grant or per capita cap system of reimbursement to states.
+Key members of Congress continue to target Medicaid as a solution to contain the nation’s growing federal deficit.
+Proposed actions include cuts to the nation’s Medicaid program, and attempts to eliminate it as an entitlement program by converting it to a block grant or per capita cap system of reimbursement to states.

 Position: We will continue to advocate with our #bFair2DirectCare coalition to secure living wages for DSPs.